Payday2DLCUnlocker/.github/README.md

 Modern DLC unlocking/activating tool for
 **Payday 2**
-© 2024–2025 — All Rights Reserved
+© 2024–2026 — All Rights Reserved

 ---

 ## **Overview**

-**Payday 2 DLC Unlocker** is a lightweight Windows application designed to
+**Payday 2 DLC Unlocker** is a lightweight designed to unlock all content in Payday 2: Weapons, Masks, Gloves and all other DLCs

 ---